nick-hu/pyjunior/README.md

 -
-*Note: Many programs may have poorly formatted, badly designed or inefficiently designed code.
+*Note: Many programs may have poorly formatted, badly written or inefficiently designed code.
 As this was a beginner's course, these programs will not be modified and will instead be preserved as a record of learning.